akumrao/docker/README.md

 1:start the container
 2:goto src
 3:start startallservices
-4:wait for ES to start
+4:wait for ES to startimages/logo
 5:stop the startallservices when ES gets started(ctrl c the start all) 6:Run the following command to check if ES got started curl -XGET localhost:9200/_cat/indeices?v | more